theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 #### Education for Sustainable Development

-Education for Sustainable Development is important for my sustainability-oriented teaching because it emphasizes competences such as systems thinking, anticipatory thinking, critical thinking, normative competence, collaboration, problem solving, and self-competence.
+Education for Sustainable Development ihas become an important tool for all courses that I teach.
+It is a framework that makes sure that our students stay competitive in todays global economy.
+What I love about it is that it emphasizes competences such as systems thinking, anticipatory thinking, critical thinking, normative competence, collaboration, problem solving, and self-competence.

-I implement these principles especially in formats such as the Business Model Lab and sustainable business model workshops.
-Students work with open-ended challenges, stakeholder perspectives, circular economy concepts, sustainable business model patterns, and the Flourishing Business Model Canvas.
-The aim is not only to understand sustainability concepts, but to translate them into concrete business model ideas and reflect on their broader implications.

   </div>
 </div>